HugheZ/DECtop/README.md

 # A Note on Licenses
 While DECServer will set up registry keys, it will not provide a valid license password or license count.
 You will need a valid license of DECtalk.
 If you have a setup script handy, you can instead run that.
 DECServer determines the location of the dectalk.dll file based on the MainDict location, so it should work with any install of DECtalk.

+However, since Windows registry use is used for dll localization, there is no support for SOs, and this is developed using Windows ctypes for the demo copy of dectalk I had available, it currently isn't runnable on a non-Windows OS.
+So you'll need to fallback to either wine or your container of choice.